eclipseisoffline/customname/README.md

   - Requires operator or the `customname.prefix` permission.
 - `/name suffix` - sets a suffix for your name, or when no suffix is given, clears your suffix.
   - Requires operator or the `customname.suffix` permission.
-- `/name nickname` - sets a nickname that will appear instead of your IGN.
-When hovered above this nickname, your IGN will show.
-When no nickname is given, clears your nickname.
+- `/name nickname` - sets a nickname that will appear instead of your IGN, or when no nickname is given, clears your nickname.
   - Requires operator or the `customname.nick` permission.
+- `/name other <prefix|suffix|nickname> <player>`
+  - Same syntax as their respective `/name <prefix|suffix|nickname>` commands, but to set another player's prefix/suffix/nickname.
+Requires operator or the `customname.other` permission on top of the respective `customname.<nametype>` permission.

+When hovering over a player's name with advanced tooltips enabled, their real name will show up.

 The `/itemname` command can be used to rename the item you're currently holding.
 Requires operator or the `customname.itemname` permission.
 Similarly, the `/itemlore` can be used to set the lore of an item you're holding.
 Requires operator or the `customname.itemlore` permission.